 Wedding Venues in Big Sur

 - Ventana Big Sur – located in between Andrew Molera and Julia Pfeiffer Burns State Park, this hotel is worth all the hype.
-It’s perfect as your getting ready location, first look, and your ceremony and reception!
+It’s perfect for your getting-ready location, first look, and your ceremony and reception!
 With 5 different wedding ceremony locations to choose from, Ventana Big Sur will not disappoint!

 - Glen Oaks Big Sur – located just a 13-minute drive away from Pfeiffer Beach, this lodge is perfect for your Big Sur stay and your ceremony and reception!
 Surrounded by trees, the ceremony area is breathtaking, making this lodge one of the best wedding venues in Big Sur!